 Handle, Ergonomics, and Pocket Clip

-If you are thinking of buying Cold Steel Golden Eye, please consider purchasing it at Amazon or BladeHQ.
-By purchasing things through any of the links on this website you support BladeReviews.com and help produce future reviews.
+I recommend purchasing the Spyderco Kapara at Amazon, BladeHQ, or GP Knives.
+Please consider that by purchasing things through any of the links on this website you support BladeReviews.com, and help produce future reviews.
 Thank you very much.